Psst! Want to know a secret?

 Vegans, don’t fret!

 You can also enjoy a nice plant based latte.
-Both oat and almond milk easily foam and give your coffee a great taste.
+Both oat and almond milk easily foam with a good quality milk frother and give your coffee a great taste.

 Soy, coconut and quinoa can also work, but they’re a bit more difficult to foam.